answebdev/shoppies/README.md

 ### Debounce

-To prevent API calls from being fired on every keystroke, a debounce custom hook is used in conjunction with useEffect to delay the API call until the user finishes typing.
+To prevent API calls from being fired on every keystroke, a debounce custom hook is used in conjunction with the useEffect hook to delay the API call until the user finishes typing.
 This ensures that expensive operations, as in the API calls here, are not executed too frequently.
 The improvement can be seen when looking at the Network tab in the console when making the API calls.
 In this first example, debouncing is not used.
 As you can see, API calls are being made with every keystroke.
 This can be clearly seen in the Network tab.
 In addition to causing issues with performance, having new information appear with every keystroke can be chaotic and inefficient.

 ![Screenshot 03](screenshots/withoutDebounce.gif "Without Debouncing")